Harvest Spinach All Year Round

 germination time:5-9 days

-days until harvest: 6-8 weeks
+days until the harvest: 6-8 weeks

 Make successive plantings every ten days for continuous supply.